Carole Baskin

-Carole Ann Baskin (née Stairs; formerly Murdock and Lewis; born June 6, 1961) is the CEO of Big Cat Rescue, a non-profit animal sanctuary.
-She has attracted the attention of local, national and international media outlets to the plight of captive big cats.
+Carole Ann Baskin (née Stairs; born June 6, 1961) is an American animal rights activist and the CEO of Big Cat Rescue, a non-profit animal sanctuary.
+She advocates for the plight of captive big cats.

-Baskin drew public attention when she was featured in the 2020 Netflix true crime documentary series Tiger King, which follows Baskin's escalating feud with Oklahoma-based private zoo owner Joe Exotic.
+Baskin was featured in the 2020 Netflix true crime documentary series Tiger King, which follows Baskin's escalating feud with Oklahoma-based private zoo owner Joe Exotic.
 Following the release of the series, many suspected Baskin was involved in the disappearance of Don Lewis, her second husband.
 Baskin denied these claims in a post on Big Cat Rescue's website.
 Her catchphrase, "Hey all you cool cats and kittens!", also became a meme as a result of Tiger King.

-Baskin is also well known for her appearance on Dancing with the Stars, featuring her dancing to a cover of the song "Eye of the Tiger".
+Baskin has also appeared on Dancing with the Stars, featuring her dancing to a cover of the song "Eye of the Tiger".
 She and her husband Howard also appeared in the 2021 Louis Theroux documentary Shooting Joe Exotic.

 Early life

-Carole Ann Stairs was born on June 6, 1961, on Lackland Air Force Base in Bexar County, Texas.
+Carole Ann Stairs was born on June 6, 1961, on Lackland Air Force Base in San Antonio, Texas.

 She expressed an interest in saving cats when she was nine, but she decided against pursuing a career in veterinary medicine after she learned that veterinarians euthanize animals.

 At age 14, Baskin reports having been gang raped by three men who lived across the street from her house, claiming that she received no emotional support from her family.
 She dropped out of high school and left home with a local roller rink employee.
 Baskin then hitchhiked back and forth between Florida and Bangor, Maine, sleeping under parked cars.
 She later purchased a Datsun truck and slept in the back with her pet cat.